The fruit from my neighbour’s tree is hanging over the boundary fence – am I entitled to pick them?

 Can my local council help me with my problem with the neighbour’s tree?

-Generally your council will only get involved with issues involving a tree on private property if it is a protected tree or it is causing problems near a public road or other public property (for example its roots are damaging the drains).
+Generally your council will only get involved with issues involving a tree on private property if it is a protected tree or it is causing problems near a public road or other public property (for example its branches are overhanging the footpath).

-For example if your neighbour’s tree branches are overhanging your property but the council has classed the tree as protected, then no one can trim those overhanging branches without first checking with the council, and no one can remove the tree unless they get resource consent from the council.
+For example if your neighbour’s tree branches are overhanging your property but the council has classed the tree as protected, then no one can trim those overhanging branches without first permission from the council, and no one can remove the tree unless they get resource consent from the council.

 Back to top

-What can I do about the neighbour’s trees that are hanging over my boundary?
+Can I trim branches from the neighbour’s trees if they are hanging over my boundary?

-If the branches of your neighbour’s trees are overhanging your property (this is called 'encroachment') then you are allowed to cut them back to the point where their tree crosses your boundary.
+If the branches of your neighbour’s trees are overhanging your property (this is called 'encroachment') then you are allowed to cut them back to the point where their tree crosses your boundary, at your cost.
+You are not allowed to kill the tree, for example by poisoning any tree roots that are encroaching onto your property.

-Before you do this, it would be a good idea to check with your local council whether it is a protected tree, and to talk to your neighbour about it.
+Before you do this check with your local council whether it is a protected tree and - for the sake of keeping a good relationship with your neighbour - to talk to your neighbour about it.

 Back to top